Legendary Fashion Icon André Leon Talley Dies at 73 • EBONY

 In 2003, he published a widely popular memoir of his life entitled A.L.T.: A Memoir.
 In 2017, André Leon Talley released The Gospel According to André as an updated, cinematic memoir complete with reflections from childhood friends, fashion luminaries and celebrities who have all been touched by his artistic gift.
 The bestselling author’s last book, The Chiffon Trenches, highlights the highs and lows of the fashion industry through his unique point of view.
 In the book, he detailed his experience working as a fashion editor for EBONY from 1980 through 1981.

 “My family did not read WWD at all, nor would they even have known where to purchase that publication.
-But they all subscribed to and read the monthly EBONY, as well as Jet…Finally, I had a job that would make my entire church family and all my aunts and cousins proud.”
+But they all subscribed to and read the monthly EBONY, as well as Jet…Finally, I had a job that would make my entire church family and all my aunts and cousins proud,” said Talley regarding his time at the esteemed Black culture magazine.

 Adding to his list of accolades, Talley acted as a consultant for the Obama family as they navigated the White House.
 His knowledge and reverence of history and fashion has undoubtedly furthered his status as a largely influential figure and tastemaker globally.